 Hill College is committed to the principle of equal opportunity in education and employment.
-The college does not discriminate against individuals on the basis of age, race, color, religion, sex, national origin, disability, genetic information, or veteran status in the administration of its educational programs, activities, or employment policies.
-Retaliation against anyone involved in the complaint process is a violation of College District policy and is prohibited.
+The college does not discriminate against individuals based on age, race, color, religion, sex, national origin, disability, genetic information, or veteran status in the administration of its educational programs, activities, or employment policies.
+Retaliation against anyone involved in the compliant process is a violation of College District policy and is prohibited.